 Step 1: Maintaining the same groups, have the students research possibilities by seeking the advice of local naturalists and conservation and biodiversity experts on how to re-wild an area, and by finding out about wildlife-attractive plants for the sites in question, and from where locally they could be sourced (free of charge, preferably, and not from the wild).
-Encourage them to enlist the support of adults in the local community, so their muscles and skills are available to the project.
+Encourage them to enlist the support of adults in the local community so their muscle and skills are available to the project.
 Have experts and community members visit the class, if possible.
 Have the students visit important garden sites such as Montreal Gardens or the Kingstown Botanical Gardens.
-Crucially have students begin to prepare the case before the head teacher to make the school a biodiversity focal point - see Potential/Facilitation Tips.
+Crucially have students begin to prepare the case to be put before the head teacher for making the school a biodiversity focal point - see Potential/Facilitation Tips.
 (Some class and homework time over a few weeks)

-Step 2: Convene all groups for a whole class session to share what they have discovered and developed ideas.
-Have students negotiate and write a working plan with sections on (1) why they want to create a home for nature; (2) what they would like to achieve; (3) how they intend to do it; and (4) to what timetable.
-Arrange for the plan to be presented to the headteacher at a special session.
-If the headteacher is supportive, have the students present to the school community and a second presentation to the local community.
+Step 2: Convene all groups for a whole class session to share what they have discovered and what ideas they have developed.
+Have students negotiate and write a working plan with sections on: (1) why they want to create a home for nature; (2) what they would like to achieve; (3) how they intend to do it; and (4) to what timetable.
+Arrange for the plan to be presented to the head teacher at a special session.
+If the head teacher is supportive, have the students give a presentation to the school community, and a second presentation to the local community.
 (Class time during a few lessons plus time out of class for the various presentations)